PelionIoT/mbl-core/firmware-management/mbl-app-manager/README.md

 ### Installation

-`mbl-app-manager` can be installed by running:
+`mbl-app-manager` can be installed by running the following command when the current working directory is set to `mbl-core/firmware-management/mbl-app-manager`:
 ```
 pip install .
 ```